fadeyim/Take-Home-Exercises-Sep-2023/Exercise1/README.md

 1. Create a method that will validate a numeric value to be a non-zero positive.
 1. Create a method that will validate a numeric value is in 100 unit increments.

-**You must use these methods within your Engine classes where appropriate.**
+**You must use these methods within your Engine class where appropriate.**

 ### The `Unit Tests`